f4exb/sdrangel/sdrgui/limerfeusbgui.md

 Select which port to connect the Rx to:

   - **Tx/Rx (J3)**: this is the J3 port combining Rx and Tx.
-When cellular bands are selected this is connected to a diplexer internally
+When cellular bands are selected this is connected to a duplexer internally
-  - **Tx/Rx 30M (J5)**: HF port only available when wideband channels are selected
+  - **Tx/Rx 30M (J5)**: HF port only available when wide band channels are selected

 <h3>A.4 Attenuator</h3>